 - The novel is set in late October 1973.

 Shaft felt mean, miserable and tight.
 He hadn’t been able to unwind his big black body or the mind that made it move – not with beds, broads or booze.
 So he had to come to this place.
 Alone.

 (Tidyman shows his displeasure for the screen treatment of his character) Shaft always thought that people who wore mustaches were assholes who were trying to hide something and were unsanitary as well.
 But this one was at least neat and trimmed.
 (Chapter 7)

-With SHAFT’S CARNIVAL OF KILLERS there are distinct signs that Tidyman was tiring of his creation.
+With SHAFT’S CARNIVAL OF KILLERS there are distinct signs that Tidyman was tired of his creation.
 The page count is low – partly due to Turner’s illness stalling completion of the book, the plot far-fetched and there are frequent lapses into self-parody.
 The mystery element is a total misfire and on top of this Shaft’s dispatching of the villains is almost cartoon-like in its ease of execution.
 But all this said the colourful Jamaican settings and the characters make it an enjoyable and often funny read despite its many faults.

 “The whole mess climaxes at a costume party where shots are fired in the dark and none of the plot threads come together at all.
 Nothing makes a damn bit of sense, but the plot moves along quickly enough, adding more and more stuff, so that in the end it doesn’t really matter.” – Scott Adams, Teleport City, 7 June 2005

 “Cool stuff, but style is definitely winner over the content here… Language is great too.
 Full of slang and cool jokes but at the same time it all seems to be totally natural and not forced at all.” – Alpha-60 Books